raspberrypilearning/monster-mashup/en/step_5.md

   return first_number + second_number
 ```

-You **call** a function so that the code runs by using its name, like this:
+You **call** a function—which tells it to run the code inside it—by using its name, like this:

 ```python
 my_function()